The Benefits of Having Diverse Survey Respondents

 It also allows researchers to understand how different cultures and backgrounds interact with their research questions and data sets.

-It’s essential to include a range of demographics in the respondent pool, To get the most out of any survey.
+To get the most out of any survey, it’s essential to include a range of demographics in the respondent pool.

 This could include age, gender, education level, geographic location, ethnicity, etc.